mrshahabian/mrshahabian.github.io/src/content/events/icsr-2026-special-session.md

 ### Description

 This special session bridges the fields of assistive robotics, rehabilitation, and social human–robot interaction, with an invitation to explore new intersections with creative and expressive therapies.
-As the field of social robotics matures, it becomes increasingly important to consider not just how robots assist physically—but how they engage, empower, and emotionally support users in therapeutic contexts.
+As the field of social robotics matures, it becomes increasingly important to consider not just how robots assist physically, but how they engage, empower, and emotionally support users in therapeutic contexts.

 We focus on wearable robotic systems—such as exoskeletons, soft exosuits, and intelligent assistive devices—designed to enhance physical function, facilitate recovery, and promote independence in both clinical and everyday environments.
 These systems often integrate biosignals (EMG, EEG, IMU), deep learning models, and co-adaptive control for personalised support.

-In addition to traditional rehabilitation, this session also invites contributions at the interface of assistive robotics and **creative therapies**—including **art therapy**—where **social robots and assistive technologies** are designed to support cognitive, emotional, and expressive goals.
+In addition to traditional rehabilitation, this session also invites contributions at the interface of assistive robotics and creative therapies, including art therapy, where social robots and assistive technologies are designed to support cognitive, emotional, and expressive goals.
 From supporting movement through collaborative painting to enabling voice and gesture in therapeutic storytelling, we aim to foreground how social and wearable robots can participate in multimodal, human-centred healing practices.

 This session embraces ICSR’s mission of advancing socially intelligent robotics while building bridges with fields such as occupational therapy, cognitive neuroscience, digital arts, and healthcare design.